jesiahghani888-cmyk/Metal-Sonic-instead-of-Gapsule/README.md

 # Metal-Sonic-instead-of-Gapsule
-This Mods is That Replace a Gapsule in Flying Battery Zone Act 1 Boss with Metal Sonic.
+This Mod is That Replace a Gapsule in Flying Battery Zone Act 1 Boss with Metal Sonic.